What Are the Three Best Utilities ETFs for 2020?

 Utilities ETFs are exchange-traded funds that passively track a benchmark utilities index.
 Examples of businesses involved in utilities include electric companies, water utilities, gas companies, and energy traders.
 Large, publicly traded U.S. utilities include NextEra Energy (NEE), Duke Energy Corp.
 (DUK), Dominion Energy Inc., and Southern Co.
 (SO).

-Utilities ETFs can be used as defensive holdings in a declining market, which investors now face as a result of conditions related to the global pandemic and economic distress in 2020.
+Utilities ETFs can be used as defensive holdings in a declining market, which investors now face as a result of challenging economic conditions.
 This is because, even in difficult times, people still need basic utilities services, such as water and electricity.

 What Are the Benefits?

 There are three primary benefits of investing in utilities ETFs: